johan14/search-engine/README.md

 # Search-Engine

-This project is a simple search-engine implemented in Java language using OpenSearch as data storage and full-test storage engine.
+This project is a simple search-engine implemented in Java language using OpenSearch as data storage and full-text search storage engine.

 ### Content list